orchidsoftware/orchid.software/docs/en/hig/naming.md

 "Settings" is acceptable as it clearly describes the action that will be performed when the item is clicked.
 "Software Up to Date" is not acceptable.
 What happens if I click this item?
 Where will it take me?
 What will it do?
 The outcome is uncertain.

+## Terms

+Use the same words for objects and actions on them.
+If the user reads "certificate" in one window, "electronic signature" in another, and "key" in a third, he will not make the connection between these words, he will not understand that they are the same thing.